t1hachane/t1hachane.github.io/_pages/about.md

 - **Stat**: Just because she had to deal with it way too much.

-They say in research, only 20% is gold, and the rest is just searching for that gold.
+In the future; I will add one (or many) own section (named "tech",...) for these stuffs above.They say in research, only 20% is gold, and the rest is just searching for that gold.
 For her, it feels like 99.99% useless and 0.01% gold.
 So here's her attempt to squeeze that 0.01% and save others from wandering in the 99.99% wasteland.
 Cheers to hoping no one wastes as much time as she did!

 ![hope](/images/about2.jpg)

 Wishing for a year filled with plenty of coding and few bugs!

+*Written on 07/02/2024*